STP-8-2/Front-End/README.md

 * A fully fleshed out story.
 * More ailments, stats, items, weapons, and armor.
 * A better integrated UI complete with improved visuals.

+## This is the front end of this project
+# For the back end, follow [this link.](https://github.com/STP-8-2/FIX-Save-The-Princess.git)